-NKU does not plan to make changes to the evaluation design at this time and will continue to conduct the evaluation activities through the extension of the Demonstration.
+Northern Kentucky University will continue to conduct the evaluation activities through the extension of the Demonstration.
 NKU will discuss with CMS any and all evaluation deliverables required through the extension of the Demonstration.
 DMS will keep NKU apprised of future changes or amendments to the Demonstration during the extension period that may impact the evaluation.